AOT-Technologies/forms-flow-ai/forms-flow-idm/README.md

 ### v7.2.0

-For migrating new roles introduced in v7.1.0 to multitenant setup follow the steps mentioned [here](./migration/README.md#720)
+For migrating new roles introduced in v7.1.0 to existing groups follow the steps mentioned [here](./migration/README.md#720)

 ### Additional reference